Will the Stomach Stretch after Gastric Sleeve Surgery?

-Losing weight can be a challenge, especially for those who struggle with obesity.
-Drs.
-Fernando Garcia and David Vazquez help those who are significantly overweight achieve their weight loss goals by decreasing the size of the stomach through gastric sleeve surgery.
+Losing weight can be a challenge, especially for those who struggle with obesity. our surgeons help those who are significantly overweight achieve their weight loss goals by decreasing the size of the stomach through gastric sleeve surgery.
 Patients often have many questions about gastric sleeve surgery.
 One of the most common questions patients have, and one we will discuss today, is, will the stomach stretch after gastric sleeve surgery?.
-For answers to your specific questions, contact Tijuana, Mexico bariatric surgeons Fernando Garcia and David Vazquez.
+For answers to your specific questions, contact our Tijuana, Mexico bariatric surgeons.

 The Stomach and Stretching

 The anatomy of the stomach allows it to stretch and expand, helping to accommodate food intake.
 This expansion also signals the brain when the stomach is full and enough food has been eaten.
 As food is digested, the stomach contracts to help push the digested food into the intestines where food wastes are eliminated from the body.

 Although some degree of stretching and expanding is expected when eating, regular overstretching of the stomach can cause the stomach to grow, which can cause the stomach to require more food in order to trigger the fullness signal.
 Gastric sleeve surgery physically reduces the size of the stomach, and helps reset the fullness signal so patients feel full after eating smaller amounts of food.